3dgeo-heidelberg/4DGeo/docs/index.md

 ## Get started in 2 minutes: Visualize your point clouds

 To show how easy it is to visualize your data with a 4DGeo dashboard, we've prepared a short [Python Notebook](getting_started.ipynb) tutorial.
-It demonstrates how a series of point clouds can be prjected into images and displayed within the dashboard.
+It demonstrates how a series of point clouds can be projected into images and displayed within the dashboard.

 The process involves just two simple steps: